-To clean the filter it should be immersed in petrol and when thoroughly clean it should then be allowed to dry before re-insertion.
+Using the Allen Key 018667 supplied in the tool kit, unscrew the dome nut to which the filter is attached and withdraw the filter with care to avoid damage.
+To clean the filter it should be immersed in petrol or a similar solvent, and when thoroughly cleaned it should then be allowed to dry before re-insertion.